Many-one reducibility with realizability: Hierarchy

 Moreover, for a represented space $I$, \begin{enumerate} \item $\eval{\bar{x}:\exists i\in I.\varphi(i,\bar{x})}=\biguplus_{i\in I}\eval{\bar{x}:\varphi(i,\bar{x})}$. \item $\eval{\bar{x}:\forall i\in I.\varphi(i,\bar{x})}=\bignplus_{i\in I}\eval{\bar{x}:\varphi(i,\bar{x})}$. \end{enumerate} \end{definition}

 Thereafter, a relation symbol $R(x)$ in a formula is sometimes abbreviated to $x\in R$.
-Also, we sometimes use a notation such as $x=y$ in a formula, which means $x\in\{y\}$.
+Also, we sometimes use a notation such as $s(x)=t(y)$ in a formula, which determines the subspace whose underlying set is $\{(x,y):s(x)=t(y)\}$.

 Hereafter, we mainly focus on the subobjects of $\om^\om$.
-Here, note that $\om^\om$ is an exponential object.
-In ${\sf K}_2$ and ${\sf KV}$, the object $\om^\om$ literally means the set of all infinite sequences of natural numbers, while in ${\sf K}_1$, the exponential object $\om^\om$ is the space of all total computable functions.
+As already noted, in ${\sf K}_2$ and ${\sf KV}$, the object $\om^\om$ literally means the set of all infinite sequences of natural numbers, while in ${\sf K}_1$, the exponential object $\om^\om$ is the space of all total computable functions.
+Thus, our theory on many-one reducibility for subobjects of $\om^\om$ in ${\sf K}_1$ correspond to the witnessed version of {\em many-one reducibility for index sets within ${\rm Tot}$} in classical terms, where ${\rm Tot}$ is the set of all indices of total computable functions on $\om$.